radiantlogic-v8/documentation-new/documentation/tuning/log-settings.md

 RadiantOne supports logging at different levels for different components.
 Logs for the different components are configured in the Classic Control Panel > Settings > Logs section.
 RadiantOne access logs are configured in the Access Logs section and RadiantOne changelog is configured in the Changelog section.
 An introduction to these sections is below.

-To switch to Classic Control Panel, use the menu options for the logged in user in the upper right.
+To switch to Classic Control Panel from the new Control Panel, use the menu options for the logged in user in the upper right.

 ![Classic Control Panel](Media/classic-cp.jpg)